mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 <br />

-Working reproducibly means having to use commonly accepted code practices.
 I have been talking in previous blog posts about the need for a process that ensures that code that is tested.
-Today I will talk about the need to also have codebases that are ... readable.
+Today I will talk about the need to also have code that is ... readable.
 Because its not enough for the code just to compile!

 Robert Martin on his book 'Clean Code' mentions that: